top of page

 Byline Standards

-Articles published under the Staff Report, SUNews, or Southern Utah News bylines are prepared by the Southern Utah News staff using information from official releases, public records, or shared reporting.
+Articles published under the Southern Utah News or Staff Report bylines are prepared by SUN staff using information from official releases, public records, or shared reporting.

 Participation in Civic Affairs and Conflicts of Interest

 The credibility of the SUN depends on impartial reporting.
-Staff members must avoid conflicts of interest, or the appearance of conflicts, that could reasonably call our coverage into question.
+Staff members must avoid conflicts of interest, or the appearance of conflicts, that could reasonably call coverage into question.

 Participation in partisan political activity, advocacy campaigns, or other public actions may require reassignment from related coverage.
 Final decisions regarding conflicts of interest and reassignment rest with SUN management.